rofrano/devops-workshop-2020/docs/install-prereqs.md

 The first problem every software development team encounters is how to get developers productive quickly and keep them productive by giving them a consistent development environment that is easy to setup and maintain.
 Some developers might have Mac laptops while others prefer Windows, and still others prefer Linux; but these environments are very different and do not behave the same.

-To solve this problem, will we Visual Studio Code with the Remote Containers Extensions for Docker and be developing in a Debian Linix 11 Docker container.
+To solve this problem, will we Visual Studio Code with the Remote Containers Extensions for Docker and be developing in a Debian Linux 11 Docker container.
 Docker will provide an Infrastructure as Code environment on the developers desktop alone with Visual Studio Code, and a REST tool like Postman.
 If you don't have this software installed on your development computer, the first step is down download and install them.

-**Note:** _The lab will be using a local Debian 11 Linux environment so you will need to know a minimal amount of Unix commans to get around._
+**Note:** _The lab will be using a local Debian 11 Linux environment so you will need to know a minimal amount of Unix commands to get around._

-## Mac Install
+## Mac Install using Homebrew

 [**Homebrew**]((https://brew.sh)) is my preferred method of installing tools on the Mac.
 First because it is quick and easy, and second because maintaining the latest version is done for you with a simple `brew upgrade` command.
 If you are tired of downloading software and keeping it up to date, you want to use `brew` instead: